Al-Wathiq: Religious policy

+The abortive coup of al-Khuza'i and theft in public treasury (bayt al-mal) of Samarra

 In 846, a well-respected notable, Ahmad ibn Nasr ibn Malik al-Khuza'i, a descendant of one of the original missionaries of the Abbasid Revolution, launched a plot in Baghdad to overthrow al-Wathiq, his Turkic commanders, and the Mu'tazilite doctrines.
 His followers distributed money to the people, and the date for the uprising was scheduled for the night of 4/5 April 846.
 However, according to al-Tabari, those who were supposed to sound a drum as the signal to rise got drunk and did so a day early, and there was no response.
 Khatib al-Baghdadi on the other hand reports simply that an informer gave the plot away to the authorities.
 The deputy governor of the city, Muhammad ibn Ibrahim—the governor, his brother Ishaq, was absent—inquired on the event, and the conspiracy was revealed.
 Al-Khuza'i and his followers were arrested and brought before al-Wathiq at Samarra.